nus-mmsys/LibreDF/README.md

                               and sends the filtered frame.
         Canny               % output:Mat = Canny(input:Mat) ;
                               reads a frame, applies a Canny filter on it, and sends the filtered frame.
-        Convolution         % output:Mat = filter2D(input:Mat) ;
-                              // with modified kernel and anchor
-                              reads a frame, applies a convolution filter on it, and sends the filtered frame.
         CvtColor            % output:Mat = cvtColor(input:Mat, BGR2GRAY) ;
                               reads a frame, applies converts its colors to gray,